VEERA5603/Personal-Assistant/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white)

 This project is a system control application that allows users to control a system by entering the IP address of the system from a Flutter app and sending commands.
 The mobile device and the laptop should be on the same network.
-The Python backend runs on the laptop.
+The Python backend runs on the laptop or you can control via web app.

 ## Table of Contents
 - [Description](#description)